 Ms. Price paints figures and landscapes and some will be featured in the show.
 The last time she exhibited in the show, it was a self-portrait called “Embracing Baldness.”

-The exhibit is a chance to mingle and take in the art, meet some of the artists, and learn more about the Cancer Center, and about Exhale products with CBD vapes and gummies to help your body.
+The exhibit is a chance to mingle and take in the art, meet some of the artists, learn more about the Cancer Center, and about Exhale products with CBD vapes and gummies to help your body.

 “They’ll say, ‘So you’re in remission, so you’re done right?’ ” Ms Price said.
 “No!
 You’re never done.
 This is just the new reality.”
 Ms Price said.